luapower/luapower-all/tr.md

   * `min_x`: x-offset of the leftmost line relative to the textbox's origin.
   * `baseline`: first line's baseline relative to the textbox's origin.

-Also sets the following fields for each line:
+Also sets the following fields on each line:

   * `x`: line's aligned x-offset relative to textbox's origin.